sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 ----------------
 Boolean value.
 Default value: True

-By default, PyGRANSO will check whether or not H0 is numerically positive definite (by checking whether or not cholesky() succeeds).
+By default, NCVX will check whether or not H0 is numerically positive definite (by checking whether or not cholesky() succeeds).
-However, when restarting PyGRANSO from the last iterate of an earlier run, using soln.H_final (the last BFGS approximation to the inverse Hessian), soln.H_final may sometimes fail this check.
+However, when restarting NCVX from the last iterate of an earlier run, using soln.H_final (the last BFGS approximation to the inverse Hessian), soln.H_final may sometimes fail this check.
 Set this option to False to disable it.
 No positive definite check is done